msteenhagen/opera-ficta/fictionalworks.md

 # A modally stronger premise

 Earlier I said that for fictional particulars, typically, they do not exist and could not exist in the real world.
 I've shown that this is false as a general thesis, because some fictional particulars can exist in the real world.
 There is a question: once we have a fiction in which a play, say, is created, should we now say that this play also does exist in the actual world?
 That would render the revision of Encapsulation even more thorough-going.
 I think there's some reason to take also this seriously.

-Recall, these were the assumptions I spelled out earlier:
+At this point it is helpful to present my argument in a more formal way:

 1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play